 Eligible EDAP applicants include cities, counties, water districts, nonprofit water supply corporations, and all other political subdivisions (Texas Water Code Section 16.341(3)).
-The county and the municipality (applicable if the project is within a municipal boundary or its extra territorial jurisdiction) where the project is located must adopt and enforce Model Subdivision Rules for the regulation of subdivisions in the project area before submitting an EDAP abridged application.
+The county and the municipality (applicable if the project is within a municipal boundary or its extra territorial jurisdiction) where the project is located must adopt and enforce Model Subdivision Rules for the regulation of subdivisions in the project area before funds are committed.
 Model rules must be consistent with the rules adopted by the Texas Water Development Board (TWDB) (31 Texas Administrative Code Chapter 364).